costinm/krun/README.md

 # Running a CloudRun or docker image in a mesh environment

-This repository implements a small launcher that prepares a mesh environemnt and launches a user application.
+This repository implements a small launcher that prepares a mesh environment and starts the user application.

-In K8S, Istio relies on a mutating webhook and injection for environment setup.
-Docker and CloudRun images do not have an injector - this application is playing the same role, using the K8S and GCP APIs to configure the application and start the sidecar.
+In K8S, the mesh implementation relies on a mutating webhook that patches the Pod, injecting for required environment.
+Docker and CloudRun images do not have an injector - this application is playing the same role, using the K8S and GCP APIs to setup iptables and the sidecar process or the proxyless bootstrap.

-This supports:
+This supports running an app:
-- Istio-like environment with a Sidecar and iptables interception
+- in an Istio-like environment with a Sidecar and iptables interception
-- If iptables are not available (gVisor, regular docker), configure 'whitebox' mode ( HTTP_PROXY and localhost port forwarding for TCP)
+- if iptables is not available (gVisor, regular docker, dev machine), configure 'whitebox' mode ( HTTP_PROXY and localhost port forwarding for TCP)
-- Based on setting, proxyless gRPC mode for applications that natively support XDS and mesh.
+- in proxyless gRPC mode for applications that natively support XDS and mesh, without iptables or sidecar.

-The app is responsible for:
+The launcher is responsible for:
-- discovering a GKE/K8S cluster based on environment (metadata server, env variables)
+- discovering a GKE/K8S cluster based on environment (metadata server, env variables), and getting credentials and config
 - discovering the XDS address and config (root certificates, metadata)
-- setting up iptables ( equivalent to the init container in K8S )
+- setting up iptables ( equivalent to the init container in K8S ), using pilot-agent
 - launching pilot-agent and envoy
+- configuring pilot-agent to intercept DNS
-- launching the application
+- launching the application - after the setup is ready
-- creating any necessary tunnels to ensure mTLS is possible, based on the HBONE (tunneling over HTTP/2) proposal in Istio.
+- creating any necessary tunnels to allow use of mTLS, based on the HBONE (tunneling over HTTP/2) proposal in Istio.

-The repository also includes a specialised SNI gateway that allows any mesh node using mTLS to route back to CloudRun with the proper authentication and tunneling for mTLS.
+The repository also includes a specialised SNI-routing gateway that allows any mesh node using mTLS to route back to CloudRun with the proper authentication and tunneling for mTLS.

-The application will communicate with other mesh workloads - in Pods, VMs or other CloudRun services - using mTLS and behaving the same as any other Pod.
+The user application should be able to communicate with other mesh workloads - in Pods, VMs or other CloudRun services using mTLS and the mesh launcher.

+The code is based on the Istio VM startup script and injection template and will need to be kept in sync with future changes in the mesh startup.

 # Setup instructions